lipis/flag-icons/README.md

 `.flag-icon-xx` (where `xx` is the
 [ISO 3166-1-alpha-2 code](https://www.iso.org/obp/ui/#search/code/)
 of a country) to an empty `<span>`.
 If you want to have a squared version flag then add the class `flag-icon-squared` as well.
-Example:
+Example:-

 ```html
 <span class="flag-icon flag-icon-gr"></span>